willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Speed - How fast it finds a list of potential 'good' moves
 - Accuracy - How fast it finds the best move out of these moves

 One of the first commercially available chess engines to exist was developed by Dietrich Prinz (1951) on a Ferranti Mark 1 at University of Manchester.
 The Ferranti Mark 1 lacked power so it was limited in terms of the fact that it could only find the best move when a position was 2 moves away from checkmate.
 The next engine the world saw was by a gentleman named Bernstein (1957) which was the first complete chess engine to run on a computer (IBM 704) which could play a game from start to finish taking roughly 8 minutes to make a move.
 It was a type B implementation which at its core is a selective technique which attempts to cut processing times by examining variations out as far as possible and only evaluating when a reasonable amount of instability in the position has been established.
-It then pruned unnecessary pointless variations to further cut processing times.
+It then pruned unnecessary redundant variations to further cut processing times.
 This is done by creating a function which evaluates the stability of the position (e.g. en prise).
 See Figure 1 for a “Crude definition” of what this algorithm would look like.

 ![Figure 1](/Write%20Up/Images/crude_definition.PNG)